benji6/imlazy/README.md

 npm i -S imlazy
 ```

-***N.B. imlazy is written in the node 5 subset of ES2015.
-If you want to run this code in an environment that doesn't support at least this subset I'm afraid you are on your own as I haven't found a satisfactory solution to this problem***
+***N.B. imlazy is written in ES2015.
+It runs fine in node 6 but will not run in a non ES2015 environment***

 ## Getting Started